cas-bioinf/rboAnalyzer/readme.md

 The pipeline is equipped with argument completion for bash shell.
 To enable this feature you need to register the script (more info [here](https://pypi.org/project/argcomplete/)).

-To get the autocompletion working run:
+To get the autocomplete working run:
 ```shell
 register-python-argcomplete rboAnalyzer >> ~/.bashrc
 ```